 This is the best product on our list that is currently in stock:

 Height adjustable for taller/shorter users

-The sliding bench design is similar to that other home gym staple, the Total Gym.
+The sliding bench design is similar to another home gym staple, the Total Gym.
 You sit still, facing the front end either straight on or laterally.
-Pulling on the cables make you glide back and forth along the steel tracks.
+Pulling on the cables makes you glide back and forth along the steel tracks.
 The movement is effective, and also quite easy on the joints.
 Even with the long tracks, the Body Work is a space saver that can be inclined all the way down for storage.